 You might not have all these.
 The disease affects people in different ways.
 The symptoms can be mild, or they can leave you very weak.
 At its worst, Crohn’s can cause severe complications.

-- Local, which involve the intestinal tract
+- Local, involving your intestinal tract

 Local complications of Crohn’s include:

-- Abscess: This pocket of pus results from bacterial infection.
+- Abscess.
+This pocket of pus results from bacterial infection.
 It can form on your intestinal wall.
 Or you might get one near your anus that looks like a boil.
 You’d notice swelling, tenderness, pain, and fever.
 The symptoms go away once the sore is drained.
 Antibiotics can clear up the infection.

-- Bile salt diarrhea: Crohn’s disease most often affects the ileum, the lower end of your small intestine.
+- Bile salt diarrhea.
+Crohn’s disease most often affects the ileum, the lower end of your small intestine.
 This part usually absorbs bile acids, which your body creates to help it absorb fat.
 If your body can’t process the fat, you could get this type of diarrhea.
 Your doctor will give you medicine to remove the salts.

-- Fissure: Painful tears in the lining of the anus.
+- Fissure.
+Painful tears in the lining of the anus.
 They can cause bleeding during bowel movements.
 Topical treatments and sitz baths are common treatments.

-- Fistula: Sores or ulcers can turn into openings that connect two parts of your intestine.
+- Fistula.
+Sores or ulcers can turn into openings that connect two parts of your intestine.
 They can also tunnel into nearby tissues like the bladder, vagina, and skin.
 Antibiotics can treat small fistulas.
 You may need surgery if yours are large or if there are many of them.

 Joint inflammation -- which leads to pain, swelling, and a lack of flexibility -- is the most common complication.
 There are three types of arthritis that sometimes come with Crohn’s.